Alexander Update September 2020 Steering Wheel or Spare Tire?

 Dear Friends, TEAM FROM USA For the past 8 days our church received Bible Baptist from Hampton, GA.
 The Lord used this team in every ministry that we planned for them this week.
 On Saturday, the day they arrived, we held an area-wide Youth Rally emphasizing that teens bring friends without Christ.
 About 120 youth played games and then heard a powerful message from Pastor Loren Regier.
 Five youth came to Christ that evening!
 The team had the opportunity to visit Brazilian homes and share their testimony of salvation.
 On Thursday we had Thanksgiving at Fisk English School and 40 people heard the gospel.
 Thank you for praying for this past week.
 The Lord answered your prayers!
 Shawn and Donna Alexander Recent Video - Missions Team |

-Victory Baptist Church - Church Plant #5In June of 2012 our family along with the Ben Jacobs family began a new church in the garage of a Brazilian Christian.
+Brazil MinistryIn June of 2012 our family along with the Ben Jacobs family began a new church in the garage of a Brazilian Christian.
 As they made new friends, passed out pamphlets and invited people in the community they also began the construction of a permanent location.
 God blessed those humble beginnings and in 7 months a group of 25 people moved to a rough skeleton of a church to hold their first service.
 Along the way God touched the heart of churches in the States to make the overseas trip to help the ministry.
 Now five years later many adults and children have come to Christ and they are ready to organize their believers into a body called the church.

-New Members of Victory Baptist
+Members at Victory Baptist |

 The Alexander Family